XingjianL/ece_pmnn_final_project/README.md

 ### Dependencies
-`PyTorch` for data loading and model definitions `matplotlib` for plotting
+`PyTorch` for data loading and model definitions

+`matplotlib` for plotting

 `torchdiffeq` for ode solver

 `tqdm` for displaying training progress

 ### train/val scripts
+Note: check commit history for other training configurations

-`Train_single_batch.py` is used for training neural ode models (currently configured for ReLU training) `Train.py` is NOT used (ignore this), was trying to load windowed batches of multiple sequences, but the library does not support uneven time steps so we use single sequence for training above.
+`Train_single_batch.py` is used for training neural ode models (currently configured for ReLU training)

+`Train.py` is NOT used (ignore this), was trying to load windowed batches of multiple sequences, but the library does not support uneven time steps so we use single sequence for training above.

 `Val.py` is used to generate L2 and MSE loss for the validation sequences (currently configured for Baseline model)

 ### non training/val scripts
-`tools/data_loader.py` loads and parse the dataset with pytorch dataloader `model/*.py` different models `parse_csv_data_to_sequences.py` parse the simulation output to individual sequence files
+`tools/data_loader.py` loads and parse the dataset with pytorch dataloader

+`model/*.py` different models

+`parse_csv_data_to_sequences.py` parse the simulation output to individual sequence files